rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 Second, every author is read from the database individually, even though the list is purged from its duplications.
 Reading all authors with only one database request should be possible, because at the time of the GraphQL API request with all messages at your disposal, you know all the identifiers of the authors.
 This decreases your database accesses from 3 to 2, because now you only request the list of 100 messages and its 2 authors in two requests.

-The same two principals can be applied to the 4 database accessesm which should be decreased to 2.
-On a smaller scale, it might not have much of a performance impact, but for 100 messages with the 2 authors, it would reduces your database accesses from significantly.
-That's where Facebook's open source {{% a_blank "dataloader" "https://github.com/facebook/dataloader" %}} comes becomes a vital tool.
+The same two principals can be applied to the 4 database accesses which should be decreased to 2.
+On a smaller scale, it might not have much of a performance impact, but for 100 messages with the 2 authors, it reduces your database accesses significantly.
+That's where Facebook's open source {{% a_blank "dataloader" "https://github.com/facebook/dataloader" %}} becomes a vital tool.
 You can install it via npm on the command line:

 {{< highlight javascript >}}
 npm install dataloader